 For an example, please click here.
 The committee will review your materials and let you know whether the project will be showcased on the website.

-If you are interested in participating in local research studies, please click here for current opportunities.
-We make certain that all studies represented are certified by an Institutional Review Board (IRB) and are appropriate for our members.
-However, Maternal Mental Health Now does not endorse or financially support any of these studies and therefore has no vested interest.
-Apply to participate at your own risk/benefit.
+Current opportunities are linked below if you are interested in participating in local research studies.
+We ensure that all studies represented are certified by an Institutional Review Board (IRB) and are suitable for our members.